jmpnop/capybara/README.md

 ## Why "Capybara"?

-Previously named "vpn_manager", we renamed it to Capybara because:
 - 🦫 Capybaras are friendly and approachable (like this CLI)
 - 🦫 They're great at socializing (like managing multiple VPN users)
 - 🦫 They're calm under pressure (like handling server management)